SorensenUCSC/CSE211-fa2022/projects/register_allocation/index.md

 ![memory hierarchy](images/memory_hierarchy.png)

 Thus, it makes sense to optimize such that every time we need a variable, it comes from the fastest possible memory available to us.
-If we can allocate our registers properly, we may be able to ensure this behavior!
+If we can allocate our registers properly, we may be able to attain this behavior!

 ## Compiler Pipeline
 To get to the algorithm implementations, we first must tackle creating a compiler pipeline.
 Linear Scan is simple and only requires an IR for our code, so we can do a simple process as shown below to start.
-Once we get to GraphColoring we will have to modify our pipeline a little bit.
+Once we get to GraphColoring we will have to modify our pipeline a little bit to generate a Control Flow Graph.

 ![pipeline](images/Sketch.png)

 The major considerations here are:
 - There is slight complexity introduced by how ANTLR decides to return the corresponding AST.
-As it doesn't opt for a token action style (like Flex+Bison), we must rely on its listener paradigm to form our own AST that we can freely mutate and traverse.
-This probably could have been done directly through the listener format, but I prefer having more control over the AST.
+As it doesn't opt for a token action style (like Flex+Bison), we must rely on its listener system to form our own AST that we can freely mutate and traverse.
+This probably could have been done directly through the listener system, but I prefer having more control over the AST.
-- Since this project is more about the algorithm implementation and how they fit into a compiler pipeline, I chose to mildly abstract away specific token details by creating a one-size-fits-all ASTNode class.
+- Since this project is more about the algorithm implementation and how they fit into a compiler pipeline, I chose to (mildly) abstract away specific token details by creating a one-size-fits-all ASTNode class.
 Additionally, I only track if there is an operation being done and ignore what the actual operation is, since it won't affect the results of the register allocation.
 The operand is saved in the value field if a final ISA is to be generated.
 - This is a very simple language that only supports the main control flow blocks if/while, plus minus operations, greater/less than, and variable declarations.
 Just enough to create interesting programs!

 ### Stage 1: Parsing/Lexing